Aneutronic fusion: Energy capture

 Aneutronic fusion produces energy in the form of charged particles instead of neutrons.
-This means that energy from aneutronic fusion could be captured using direct conversion instead of thermally.
+This means that energy from aneutronic fusion could be captured directly instead of blasting neutrons at a target to boil something.
 Direct conversion can be either inductive, based on changes in magnetic fields, electrostatic, based on pitting charged particles against an electric field, or photoelectric, in which light energy is captured in a pulsed mode.

-Electrostatic direct conversion uses the motion of charged particles to create voltage.
-This voltage drives electricity in a wire which becomes electrical power.
+Electrostatic conversion uses the motion of charged particles to create voltage that produces current–electrical power.
 It is the reverse of phenomena that use a voltage to put a particle in motion.
 It has been described as a linear accelerator running backwards.

 Aneutronic fusion loses much of its energy as light.
 This energy results from the acceleration and deceleration of charged particles.
-These speed changes can be caused by Bremsstrahlung radiation or cyclotron radiation or synchrotron radiation or electric field interactions.
-The radiation can be estimated using the Larmor formula and comes in the X-ray, IR, UV and visible spectra.
+These speed changes can be caused by bremsstrahlung radiation, cyclotron radiation, synchrotron radiation, or electric field interactions.
+The radiation can be estimated using the Larmor formula and comes in the X-ray, UV, visible, and IR spectra.
 Some of the energy radiated as X-rays may be converted directly to electricity.
 Because of the photoelectric effect, X-rays passing through an array of conducting foils transfer some of their energy to electrons, which can then be captured electrostatically.
-Since X-rays can go through far greater material thickness than electrons, many hundreds or thousands of layers are needed to absorb them.
+Since X-rays can go through far greater material thickness than electrons, hundreds or thousands of layers are needed to absorb them.